JonThomas/Azure-AZ-900-Study-Guide/2-Describe-Azure-architecture-and-services/24-Describe-application-hosting-options-including-web-apps-containers-and-virtual-machines.md

 ## Containers
 * Virtualizes the _operating system_ (where VMs virtalizes the hardware!)
-* Allows deployment to an OS-independent container host
+* A container can be built to work on any operating system
-* Typically contains only one application
+* Typically contains only one application and its dependencies
 * More light weight, more portable, and better performance than VMs

 ### Azure Container Registry